othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/STRUCTURE.md

 ### Poller

-The poller continuously checks service availability:
+The poller continuously checks service availability (future implementation):
 - Accesses services from outside the cluster
 - Records response times and availability status
 - Sends data to the overseer for evaluation